We speak to a number of experts about navigating the ethics of photographing local people and present their best tips

 Deciding where you stand will make in-the-moment interactions easier.
 Whatever your view, it’s a good idea to keep some loose change on you in case someone asks for money retrospectively (i.e. after agreeing and posing for a photo).

-Overall, portrait photography aims to capture the beauty and diversity of humans across the world.
+Overall, photographing local people aims to capture the beauty and diversity of humans across the world.
 The overarching advice of our experts is to talk to people, smile at them and laugh with them.
 It is far easier to capture beauty when you take the time to experience it.

 View more beautiful portraiture in Before They Pass Away by Jimmy Nelson, a collection of photography covering 30 remote tribes across the world.